Home > Bankruptcy >

 What Is Debt Relief?

-Types of Debt Relief
+Non-Bankruptcy Debt Relief Options

-Credit Counseling
+Credit Counseling & DMP

 Debt Consolidation

-As its name suggests, debt consolidation is consolidating multiple debts and replacing them with one combined larger debt with the goal of making payment more manageable and affordable.
+As its name suggests, debt consolidation is consolidating multiple debts and replacing them with one combined larger debt with the goal of making payments more manageable and affordable.
 The process involves taking out a new loan, usually at a lower interest, and using it to pay off the other existing smaller debts.
 That leaves you with only one monthly bill to handle.

 You can merge your debt in several ways, including a debt consolidation loan, transferring your credit card debt to a no-interest or low-interest credit card, securing a home equity loan, or getting a home equity line of credit (HELOC).

 Also, after you sign an agreement, you must maintain timely payments on the new loan to avoid causing more damage to your credit.
+You also should stash your zeroed-out cards in a box in a forbidding corner of your attic or basement and delete them from your digital wallet.
+A debt consolidation loan is not an excuse to rev up your credit card spending.

 Debt Settlement

-Having available cash and the ability to make a one-time partial payment soon will help your negotiations.
+Having available cash and the ability to make a one-time partial payment will help your negotiations.
 Creditors have accepted 40% to 70% of the balance to write off the remaining debt.

 Many times, however, cash is not an option.
 People can turn to debt settlement companies for help.
 These companies: